DOES NOT COMPUTE? New Poverty Measure Counts More Benefits for Low-income People But Shows Poverty Rising

 Like the official measure, the SPM doesn’t count government-paid health services, even though they can greatly enhance living standards and life itself.
 So, yes, older Americans spend more out-of-pocket on healthcare, which pushes up their poverty rate.
 But, the presumed improvements in living standards financed by significant Medicare and Medicaid benefits go uncounted.
 This approach raises the same concern that led to the SPM—the distorted picture you get when you don’t count government benefits aimed at alleviating hardship.

 Certainly, health spending poses a quandary for counting poverty.
 For an individual, paying more health expenses may reflect poorer health.
 When unhealthy people must spend more of their own money to achieve the same health status as healthier individuals, they have fewer dollars to spend on everything else and thus have (non-health) living standards as low as individuals who have income levels below the poverty line.
 On the other hand, when rising Medicaid and Medicare spending makes a population better off over time, they are surely enhancing living standards and should be counted.
-Moreover, if the improvements from added health spending are not worth the costs, then policymakers should shift spending toward cash or other supports that would benefit recipients more.Assets and debts, Government, Health Care, Urban Culture
+Moreover, if the improvements from added health spending are not worth the costs, then policymakers should shift spending toward cash or other supports that would benefit recipients more.Asset and debts, Earned income tax credits, Health and Health Policy, Poverty, Poverty, Vulnerability, and the Safety Net, Supplemental Nutrition Assistance Program (SNAP), Vulnerable populations, Welfare and safety net programs

 1 Comment »